 Café food – lunches, afternoon teas

-Trail food purchased on the trail
+Trail food purchased at stores on the trail

 Trail food purchased before departure

-Postage of 10 food parcels
+Postage of 13 food parcels

 TOTAL Food